anatermay/42_malaga_/42_Common_Core/5_so_long/MLX42/README.md

 ## Documented 📚

 MLX42 cares about good documentation, every function, usage and even some internal workings are documented!
-No more guessing and searching how something functions or is supposed to work.
+No more guessing and seeoing how something functions or is supposed to work.

 ## Performance 🚀